logo Schiller Tuning

 • Normal operation,

-• Overrun fuel cut-off.
+• Overrun fuel cut off.

-By integrating ignition control into the torque structure, ECUs can precisely meet torque demands and also prevent knock.
+By integrating ignition control into the torque structure, ECUs can precisely meet torque demands and also prevent knock. keep in ypu mind the knock control one the most important thing in engine durability and reliability.

 Ignition Control in Torque based Structure